mehtanin/OpenWebAnalyticsCustomized/README.md

-# OpenWebAnalyticsCustomized
+# Open-Web-Analytics
-Web analytic tool customized for Hackathon.
+Official Git Repository for the Open Web Analytics Project.

+See the wiki on Github for documentation.